 Here we discuss the various types of aquarium fish based on their size, appearance, dietary needs, maintenance requirements, and friendliness level.
 Whether you are a first-time fish owner or a serious aquarist, these are the top varieties of fish for entertainment and decorative purposes.

 Related: Fish Tank Sizes (Charts & Tables) | Different Types of Fish Tanks (Buying Guide) | Different Types of Aquarium Filters for Your Fish Tank | Fish Tank Cleaning Tools for Maintaining a Clean Aquarium in Your Home or Office

 The following chart illustrates the most common types of aquarium fish that are a popular choice among many aquarists.

-As is evident by the name, freshwater fish are the species of fish that thrive in normal water (not salt water).
-The smaller and colorful fish in this species are the go-to option for all aquarists.
+As is evident by the name, freshwater fish live in a freshwater (not saltwater) environment.
+The smaller and colorful fish in this category are the go-to option for all levels of aquarists.
 This is because freshwater fish easily fit in most tanks, get along peacefully with other fish and are generally low-maintenance.

 Whether you are a first-time fish owner or an expert aquarist, the following freshwater aquarium fish are the ideal buddies to go for.

 There’s no denying that goldfish are the most renowned among aquarists when it comes to tank fish.
 In fact, they set the stage for fish-keeping from an ornamental viewpoint.
 While the first record of a goldfish dates as far back as the Jin Dynasty in China (265 – 420 A.D.), today there are over 200 breeds of goldfish that are recognized worldwide.
 The most celebrated among them includes the common goldfish, the lionhead goldfish (with a fancy hood), the telescope goldfish (with large protruding eyes), the veitail (with an elaborate tail like a flowing veil) and the pompom (short round body with fleshy fins).